Canteen/CanteenMedia/README.md

 #Canteen Media

 A library for handling form uploads.
-Optional library for the Canteen Framework and requires not additional Canteen dependencies.
+Optional library for the Canteen Framework and does not require additional Canteen dependencies.

 For documentation of the codebase, please see [Canteen Media docs](http://canteen.github.io/CanteenMedia/).

 ##Requirements

 This library requires a webserver running PHP 5.3+.
 Also, the root namespace for the library is `Canteen\Media`.